YCChu1995/Paper-Summary/2001___Scaling Laws for Neural Language Models.md

    - In FLOP counting, a multiply-add is counted as `2 FLOPs`

 2. Architecture shape (depth vs width) matters much less than sheer scale (parameter count).
-3. `Larger models are more sample-efficient` (reach a given loss with fewer steps/tokens).
+3. Training `larger models`  way `before convergence` are `more efficient` in compute and sample-usage.
+(To reach a given loss with fewer steps/tokens)
-4. For a fixed compute budget, `the optimal strategy is to make the model very large and stop well before convergence` (i.e., early stopping yields best compute efficiency).
+4. For a fixed compute budget, the `optimal strategy` is to make a very `large model` and reach the target loss `before convergence`.
-5. Improving `in-distribution` test performance also improves `out-distribution` performance, with a `gradually widening offset`.
+5. Improving `in-distribution` test performance also improves `out-distribution` performance with a `gradually widening offset`. (and generalization across domains)<br>
+   Better `out-distribution` performance &rarr; Better `generalization across domains`
    > Be careful about the gradually widening [offset](#5-transfer-improves-with-test-performance).
 ---